The Nuclear Star Cluster of M 74: a fossil record of the very early stages of a star-forming galaxy: Analysis of the original MUSE data cube of the galaxy

 \section{Analysis of the original MUSE data cube of the galaxy}

-We present here the results from the analysis of the original cropped data cube of the central arcmin of M~74 (Sect.~\ref{sub:preparation}).
+We present here the results from the analysis of the kinematic-corrected original data cube of M~74 (Sect.~\ref{sub:preparation}).
+A Voronoi binning to a target S/N$=100$ was also used in this case.
+However, the different preprocessing compared to the host-galaxy data cube resulting from the C2D decomposition (Sect.~\ref{sub:c2d_m74}) leads to a different bin size compared to the host-galaxy data cube (Fig.~\ref{fig:host_pop_maps}).
 The analysis was performed following the method described in Sect.~\ref{sub:spectr_fit}.
-While the goal of the paper is to analyze separately the NSC and the host galaxy, the results for the integrated data cube provide a general context and serve as a reference.
+While the goal of the paper is to analyze the NSC and the host galaxy separately, the results for the integrated data cube provide a general context and serve as a reference.
 In Fig.~\ref{fig:orig_pop_maps}, we show the maps of the mean age, total metallicity ([M/H]) and [Mg/Fe] abundance, from top to bottom, extracted from the original MUSE data cube.
-A Voronoi binning to a target S/N$=100$ was also used in this case.
-However, the different preprocessing compared to the host-galaxy data cube resulting from the C2D decomposition (Sect.~\ref{sub:c2d_m74}) leads to a different bin size.
+Considering that Voronoi bins are, in general, larger in Fig.~\ref{fig:orig_pop_maps} than in Fig.~\ref{fig:host_pop_maps}, the maps in the two figures are totally compatible with each other.
 Similarly to Fig.~\ref{fig:host_pop_maps}, the age map (top panel of Fig.~\ref{fig:orig_pop_maps}) shows alternatively regions dominated by relatively young (younger than ${\sim}4$~Gyr) and old stars (older than ${\sim}8$~Gyr), roughly following the pattern of the spiral arms.
 [M/H] shows regions of higher and lower values.
 As in Fig.~\ref{fig:host_pop_maps}, there are regions with low metallicity in the outskirts of the mapped region, while we find supersolar metallicities within the central ${\sim}500$~pc.
 [Mg/Fe] abundances are in general anti-correlated with [M/H], with values relatively close to solar in the central ${\sim}500$~pc.
 Zooming into the very center of the middle panel in Fig.~\ref{fig:orig_pop_maps}, a clear [M/H] drop is seen in the PSF size.
 However, no significant age and [Mg/Fe] differences are seen in the very center of the top and bottom panels with this spatial binning level.

 \end{appendix}